elves/elvish/website/ref/language.md

 f from x/y/z
 ```

-In general, a module defined in namespace will be the same as the file name
+In general, a module defined in namespace will be the same as the filename
 (without the `.elv` extension).

 ### Relative imports